I’ve recently learned from my trendsetter foodie friend Jez that “foraging”

 - Saute onion in tsp of oil until translucent and set aside.

-- In a food processor, combine feta, egg yolk, water, and blend until smooth.
+- In a food processor, combine feta, egg yolk, and milk.
+Blend until smooth.

 - Add garlic powder, parmesan, and one egg white and blend again.